What Is Shock Advertising and Should You Use It?

-The shock advertising technique is usually aimed at a specific target market.
-For example, social justice warriors, feminists, the LGBTQ+ community, or like-minded people.
+The shock advertising technique usually targets a specific target market—for example, social justice warriors, feminists, the LGBTQ+ community, or like-minded people.

-After identifying the target market, an advertisement is created and shared with the aim to create shock conversations.
+After identifying the target market, an advertisement is created and shared to generate shock conversations.

-There are many current social issues that are currently used in shock advertising, for instance, toxic masculinity or police brutality.
+Many social issues are currently used in shock advertising, such as toxic masculinity or police brutality.

 Shock advertising will get customers’ attention by attacking something they feel passionate about or value based on their social media beliefs.